Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Technological smoothness:  3/5
 	14. Technological extremophilia:  3/5
 	15. Stress/Boredom rating:  5/5 (Screaming)... at first.
 Declines gradually to 3/5 (Eustress)
+	16. Me-points: -1/3
-	16. Kind of person most protected:  ...
+	17. Kind of person most protected:  ...
-	17. Special categories:  Anti-Popular, Nightmare, Asexual
+	18. Special categories:  Anti-Popular, Nightmare, Asexual
-	18. Conversion potential:  Unknown
+	19. Conversion potential:  Unknown
 23. Adaptive Antipsychotics
 	1. Mechanism proposal:  Like with fertility drugs, this proposes drugging the water supply for the public's own good.
 Unlike with fertility drugs, it doesn't propose drugging the water supply for any purpose other than the public's *subjective* good.
 If done very excellently, this is... only barely an intrusion on the public's liberties.
 	2. Mechanism proposal:  This is likely to be pursued simultaneously to massive investments in public healthcare.
 It doesn't make sense to cure mental illness entirely through the water that people drink.
 It *might* make sense to research drugs that improve mental performance and then mass-administrate them.